BicycleMark/MineSweeper/MineSweeper/Views/Controls/animation-readme.md

 - **AttenuatedVibration**: Cells vibrate with decreasing intensity
 - **SwirlLikeADrainIntoPlace**: Cells swirl into place like water going down a drain
 - **RadarPaternWitRadarLikeOpacity**: Cells appear with a radar-like sweeping pattern with varying opacity
+- **ConstructFromPile**: Cells are pulled one by one from a pile and placed into position
+- **LikeAShadePulled**: Cells fall into place from above like a window shade being pulled down
+- **ABrickLayerfromAbove**: Cells fall from the absolute top, building from the bottom up with alternating left-to-right and right-to-left patterns

 ## Animation Patterns
 Animation patterns control the sequence in which cells are animated: